 Electrostatic Clutches (ESCs) date back to the early work of Johnsen and Rahbek in 1923, and possibly earlier to an 1875 patent issued to Elisha Gray [1], [12].
 Even though the capstan effect is likely present in Johnsen and Rahbek's design, it is not stated or referenced.
 The capstan effect was also found to significantly improve the performance of EA soft grippers on curved surfaces, although wrap angles $>\pi/2$ were not explored [28]-[30].
-A feasibility analysis on an EA clutch design with a curved braking was conducted but critically did not use the capstan effect [31].

 Here, we explicitly exploit the capstan and JR effects and derive a model for the output tension (4) of an ESC.
-For applications in SWaP constrained robots, ESCs are an attractive solution as they generally consume only a few milliwatts of power [8], can be engaged and disengaged on the order of milliseconds making them valuable for fast control of robots [32], and, although not explored in this work, have self-sensing capabilities [33].
+For applications in SWaP constrained robots, ESCs are an attractive solution as they generally consume only a few milliwatts of power [8], can be engaged and disengaged on the order of milliseconds making them valuable for fast control of robots [31], and, although not explored in this work, have self-sensing capabilities [32].

 ESCs are typically constructed in a planar design.
-Flexible ESCs can conform to different objects and retain shape with applied voltage [33], [34].
-A high force, flexible ESC was integrated into a glove used to lock hand position for VR [32].
-A planar design allows ESCs to be stacked, such as in an ankle support application [35].
+Flexible ESCs have the ability to conform to different objects and retain shape with applied voltage [32], [33].
+A high force, flexible ESC was integrated into a glove used to lock hand position for VR [31].
+A planar design allows ESCs to be stacked, such as in an ankle support application [34].
 In our previous work, a stack of ESCs were used in a finger-inspired robot gripper [15], and in a mechanically multiplexed ten DoF tentacle robot using one ESC per DoF.
 By toggling the clutches on and off, one motor was able to actuate the entire tentacle robot [10].
-A JRCC does lack this stacking characteristic but leverages a more powerful exponentially scaling holding tension at higher wrap angles.
+A JRCC does lack this stacking characteristic, but leverages a more powerful exponentially scaling holding tension at higher wrap angles.
 Moreover, revolute joints are most common in robotics, and a planar design needs additional mechanisms to be integrated, whereas a JRCC integrates directly.